 Each of our 6 termly units has a topic theme that is progressed through each year group, ensuring knowledge and skills are progressively taught and developed.

-Term 1: Confidence to take action and Belonging: focusing on the world in which we live and how we can contribute to our world, both now and in the future, promoting identity, diversity and equality.
+Term 1: Belonging, Fun and Excitement: focusing on the world in which we live and how we can contribute to our world, both now and in the future, promoting identity, diversity and equality.

-Term 2: Leadership and responsibility: preparing our children for the future world of work, exploring enterprise and developing an understanding of money.
+Term 2: Heroes: preparing our children for the future world of work, exploring enterprise and developing an understanding of money.

-Term 3: Curiosity and creativity: Linked to our Space Studio School and promoting the key skills of problem solving, questioning and creative thinking.
+Term 3: Spirit of Adventure and Accomplishment: Linked to our Space Studio School and promoting the key skills of problem solving, questioning and creative thinking.

-Term 4: Heroes: focusing on listening, respect: for others and self.
+Term 4: Curiosity and Creativity: focusing on listening, respect: for others and self.
 We study people from the past who have made an impact on our life today, and lessons we can learn for the future.

-Term 5: Spirit of Adventure: how to maintain a healthy, balanced lifestyle, learning how to manage risk including personal rights, responsibilities and consent.
+Term 5: Leadership and Responsibility: how to maintain a healthy, balanced lifestyle, learning how to manage risk including personal rights, responsibilities and consent.

-Term 6: Fun and excitement: promoting self-motivation, participation and engagement.
+Term 6: Confidence to Take Action: promoting self-motivation, participation and engagement.

 Throughout every theme children are given the opportunity to set personal goals and to reflect on their learning, so developing critical reflection skills.